All about birds

 Life span

 Birds live a long time if they survive predation.
-The USGS* has records of banded wild birds that have later been caught again, and they’ve been able to track the minimum age of numerous species from the original date on the bands.
-(The bird is always at least a little bit older than the date it was banded.)
-There’s a Common Grackle listed at more than twenty-three years old, a fifteen-year-old Northern Cardinal² and a sixteen-year-old Blue Jay, among many other perching birds.
-A Whistling Swan is listed at more than twenty-five years of age.
-The champ, as of 2019, is a sixty-eight-year-old wild, female Laysan Albatross named Wisdom,.
+The U.S. Geological Survey has records of banded wild birds that have later been caught again, allowing them to track the minimum age of numerous species from the original date on the bands.
+(Each bird, of course, is always at least a little bit older than the date it was banded.)
+There’s a Common Grackle, Quiscalus quiscula, listed at more than twenty-three years old, a fifteen-year-old Northern Cardinal, and a sixteen-year-old Blue Jay, among many other perching birds.
+A Whistling Swan, Cygnus columbianus, is listed at more than twenty-five years of age.
+The champ, as of 2024, is a seventy-two-year-old wild, female Laysan Albatross, Phoebastria immutabilis, named Wisdom.
 She lives in the Midway Atoll National Wildlife Refuge and is still producing offspring!
-You can see the USGS age list right here.

 Wisdom standing just about her fluffy, brown chick, which is lying on the ground.

 “Wisdom” the Laysan Albatross, Phoebastria immutabilis, with her new chick.
-Taken in 2011.
-(USFWS / wiki; PD)
+Photo taken in 2011.
+(USFWS / Wiki; PD)

 Habitat

 Seventy-seven percent of birds live in forests.
-But all other environments have birds, as well: Mountains, prairies, grasslands, and farmland.
-Seasides or rocky, barren shores, marshes, lakes, ponds, and rivers.
-Some birds spend most of their lives on the open ocean, and others live in the desert.
+But all other environments have birds, as well: Mountains, prairies, grasslands, farmland, seasides or rocky, barren shores, marshes, lakes, ponds, and rivers.
+There are birds that spend most of their lives on the open ocean, and others live in the desert.

 Predators